 The scenery and accompanying cinematography is absolutely fantastic, lovers of the music that often goes with this site will not get better anywhere, you simply cannot get more black metal in essence than this film.
 Despite that, such a soundtrack would have ruined it and the one provided by MMMD works in perfect synergy with the visuals bringing the magic to the screen and allowing everything to breathe in a wondrous, spellbinding, subtle caress of the senses.
 The acting and direction is brilliant and for a first feature length film Fiegelfeld has made a mature and wholly impressionable entrance onto a scene that he surely has the scope to go on and make a real impact on.
 Not that this film does not deserve to in its own right.
 This is a true folk-horror tale and although you see that phrase bandied about all over the place Hagazussa really fits the bill.
 I can see why people have made comparisons to Robert Eggers The Witch (2015) but for me the biggest comparison is that this is probably the most I have enjoyed a recent film since that particular tale first cast its spell over me.
 Similarly I think I am going to be haunted by the visions Hagazussa has left in my head for some time to come.

 Naturally I want, (no need) my own copy of the film and see that there are 2 German editions available although am not sure if English subtitles are included.
-This is a film that deserves to be seen and hopefully a British company will pick it up, I am sure it will be perfect for a company such as Arrow and will keep fingers crossed but not for too long as I know I need to be bewitched by this heathen curse, all too soon again.
+This is a film that deserves to be seen and hopefully a British company will pick it up, I am sure it will be perfect for a company such as Arrow (who have indeed done so see links below) and will keep fingers crossed but not for too long as I know I need to be bewitched by this heathen curse, all too soon again.